neptuneq/RR-Cleaner/README.md

-# rr_unbanner
+> # **Rec Room Unbanner Script**
-unbans your windows from rec room and lets you create new accounts
+Automates unbanning your windows from Rec Room and lets you create new accounts.
+Deletes Rec Room's data & registry keys in a simple script.